Pskov standoff and double suicide: Events

 A police van then pulled up to the house and was immediately shot at by the teenagers, who fired upon it from a second-floor window.
-It was initially believed that Muravyov was holding Vlasova hostage, and the police demanded that he release her before finding out that she is one of the shooters.
+It was initially believed that Muravyov was holding Vlasova hostage, and the police demanded that he release her before finding out that she was one of the shooters.
 A policeman managed to persuade Muravyov to hand over all the weapons in the house, which he and Vlasova agreed would be given to Muravyov's mother.
 After counting the weapons, however, the police suspected that Muravyov and Vlasova had not handed over everything, which they denied.
 Vlasova's stepfather, who owned the firearms stored in the house, confirmed that the teenagers still had weapons.

 Muravyov's mother had a conversation with her son and attempted to convince him to surrender, telling him not to worry about what had happened and promising them that she would not abandon them and would do everything they wanted.
 Following the conversation, Muravyov and Vlasova asked for 40 minutes to think everything over and then they would come out.
 After the time had passed, however, Muravyov asked for another five minutes, at which point a SOBR police tactical unit that had been dispatched to the scene decided to storm the house.
 According to investigators, the policemen did not fire their weapons during the raid, and the teenagers were found dead.
 Muravyov's mother later stated that during the raid, there were two loud bangs, a bright flash, and smoke coming from the doors.